 Some more exciting exterior features of the Rivian R1S include:

+- Charge Light Indicator.
 Located at the front of the vehicle, there is a daytime running light that also indicates the level of charge the SUV is at.
-If the bar is fully green, that means the R1S is fully charged.
+If the bar is completely green, that means the R1S is fully charged.

-While the R1S is more of a daily-use vehicle, it still has all the bells and whistles you’d need to go off-roading.
-The underbelly of the car is durable and fully sealed so that you don’t have to worry about surviving the elements.
+- Underbody Skid Protection.
+Yes, the R1S is more of a daily-use vehicle.
+But it still has all the bells and whistles you’d need to go off-roading.
+The underbelly of the car is durable and fully sealed so you don’t have to worry about surviving the elements.

 The Rivian truck and the SUV both feature iconic stadium-shaped headlights.
 These give the vehicles an even more futuristic feel and will light the way for any deep-forest or nighttime adventures.
 The R1S also has the amazing ability to accelerate to 60mph in three seconds.
 Don’t forget about its range of up to 400+ miles on a full charge, its 1,700lb payload and its 7,700lb towing capacity.